International Research Olympiad (IRO): IP Math & Physics Guide

 The International Research Olympiad is an international competition focused on designing and evaluating research investigations.
 It is cross-disciplinary by design; the organisers publish sample questions and programme notes on their site.

 Mission extract — “Empower pre-university students worldwide to practise the full inquiry cycle: ask, design, analyse, communicate.”
-International Research Olympiad — About
+International Research Olympiad — FAQ

 2 Eligibility and format (check the official cycle)

-- Eligibility: Grade/age bands and any school-type conditions are listed on the registration/eligibility page.
+- Eligibility: Grade/age bands and any school-type conditions are listed on the official pages.
 Confirm the current cycle’s requirements before applying.
-Registration & eligibility
+FAQ

 - Structure: The programme outlines three stages—Opens (online fundamentals), Semifinals (proposal-style submission), and Finals (in-person event).
 Exact timing, length, and advancement rules are set each year on the official programme page.
 Programme

-- Rules: Proctoring, allowed tools, academic integrity, and award procedures sit in the rules/regulations section.
-Rules & regulations
+- Rules: Proctoring, allowed tools, academic integrity, and award procedures are cycle-specific—use the official IRO pages and any published rules links for that year.
+FAQ

 3 Costs and travel